 Our goal was to create simple 2D design environments in which users can quickly create interesting artifacts for vinyl and laser cutters.
-There are numerous domain-specific environments that allow novices to make 2D and 3D designs for fabrication, many of which involve sketching or gesturing (e.g., [3], [4]).
-But we also wanted the environments to introduce nonprogrammers to computational thinking [5] and give them hands-on experience with techniques like procedural abstraction, modularity, and divide/conquer/glue problem solving.
-We were inspired by the Eisenbergs' Craft Technology Group at the University of Colorado, Boulder, which focuses on computer science activities that involve creating personally meaningful physical artifacts, including those fabricated on rapid prototyping machines ([6], [7]).
-Another exemplar of this spirit is Johnson's FlatLang, a Logo-like language for specifying laser-cut construction kit parts [8].
+There are numerous domain-specific environments that allow novices to make 2D and 3D designs for fabrication, many of which involve sketching or gesturing (e.g., [4]-[6]).
+But we also wanted the environments to introduce nonprogrammers to computational thinking [7] and give them hands-on experience with techniques like procedural abstraction, modularity, and divide/conquer/glue problem solving.
+We were inspired by the Eisenbergs' Craft Technology Group at the University of Colorado, Boulder, which focuses on computer science activities that involve creating personally meaningful physical artifacts, including those fabricated on rapid prototyping machines ([8], [9]).
+Another exemplar of this spirit is Johnson's FlatLang, a Logo-like language for specifying laser-cut construction kit parts [10].

 We adapted two existing environments for creating geometric designs.
 The first is turtle geometry, in which a virtual creature with a pen in its belly draws shapes by following a series of simple commands written by the programmer.
-Decades before the phrase "computational thinking" was coined, Papert and the Logo community used turtles to teach children to think computationally by having them instruct turtles to draw geometric shapes ([9], [10]).
-The second is Henderson's picture language ([11], [12]), which facilitates the construction of complex geometric designs from simple primitive pictures by transforming (rotating, flipping) pictures and composing them (putting one picture above, beside, or over one another).
-This picture language was popularized in [13], and for over a decade we have used both it and turtles in Wellesley's introductory Java programming class as visual contexts for teaching methods and recursion [14].
+Decades before the phrase "computational thinking" was coined, Papert and the Logo community used turtles to teach children to think computationally by having them instruct turtles to draw geometric shapes ([11], [12]).
+The second is Henderson's picture language ([13], [14]), which facilitates the construction of complex geometric designs from simple primitive pictures by transforming (rotating, flipping) pictures and composing them (putting one picture above, beside, or over one another).
+This picture language was popularized in [15], and for over a decade we have used both it and turtles in Wellesley's introductory Java programming class as visual contexts for teaching methods and recursion [16].

 We developed blocks programming languages, TurtleBlocks and PictureBlocks, for these two computational approaches to 2D geometric design.
-Blocks languages were pioneered in Glinert's BLOX [15] and are currently epitomized by Scratch ([16]-[18]), App Inventor ([19], [20]), and StarLogo TNG ([21], [22]).
-In these languages, programs are created by connecting visual program fragments shaped like jigsaw puzzle pieces.
-The shapes of these blocks help novices avoid frustrating syntax errors commonly encountered in textual programming languages by visually suggesting how expressions and statements are combined to form programs.
-Blocks are arranged into drawers according to function, so that programmers can search for an appropriate block rather than having to remember the name of the construct, ameliorating another problem with text-based programming.
+Blocks languages were pioneered in Glinert's BLOX [17] and are currently epitomized by Scratch ([18]-[20]), App Inventor ([21], [22]), and StarLogo TNG ([23],